 Chaumont is a tiny village located in the state of New York.
-With a population of 608 people and just one neighborhood, Chaumont is the 846th largest community in New York.
-Much of the housing stock in Chaumont was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 598 people and just one neighborhood, Chaumont is the 846th largest community in New York.
+Chaumont has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Chaumont is a decidedly white-collar village, with fully 85.61% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Chaumont is a village of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Chaumont who work in food service (11.81%), office and administrative support (9.23%), and sales jobs (8.49%).